hbkworld/streaming-spec/complex_types.md

 Example: 50 - 99 dB statistics:
-It is made up of a struct containing an [complex value type histogram](#Histogram) with 50 classes (bins) and three additional counters for the lower than, higher than and total count.
+It is made up of a struct containing an [compound value type histogram](#Histogram) with 50 classes (bins) and three additional counters for the lower than, higher than and total count.

 ### Signal Meta Information